Bachelor of Arts BA

-- Option of an internship course in third year to gain practical experience
+- Option of an internship course in second and third year to gain practical experience

-- Wide range of postgraduate options and career opportunities
+- A wide range of scholarship, postgraduate and career opportunities are available

-Although successful study to Year 13 is recommended for advanced Mathematics courses, all Arts subjects, including languages, can be started at first-year level without previous study, provided you have entry to the University.
+Although successful study to Year 13 is recommended for advanced Mathematics courses, all Arts subjects, including languages, can be started at first-year level without previous study.
 A good standard of oral and written English is important.
-Courses in writing and study skills are available.

 The BA requires a minimum total of 360 points made up as follows:

-In addition, students must also meet the requirements for either a major and a minor, or two majors (double major).
+BA students specialise in two areas, meaning they must meet the requirements for either a major and a minor, or two majors (double major).
 You should include first-year courses that allow you to advance to 200-level in at least two, and preferably three, subjects.

 - Every major has specific course requirements, but all consist of a minimum of 135 points in a single Arts subject.
-Of these 135 points, at least 60 points must be at 300-level and at least 45 points at 200-level or above,
+Of these, at least 60 points must be at 300-level and at least 45 points at 200-level.

 For the full degree requirements see the Regulations for the BA (University Regulations website).

-It is possible to combine an Arts degree with other degrees such as Law, Commerce, Health Sciences or Science.
-Normally you can complete the two degrees in five years (some degree combinations may take longer).
-Students considering a double degree should seek advice from a College of Arts Student Advisor.
+It is possible to combine an Arts degree with other degrees such as Law, Commerce, Health Sciences, Criminal Justice or Science.
+Normally you can complete the two degrees in five years (some combinations may take longer).
+Students considering this option should seek advice from a College of Arts Student Advisor or the Liaison team.

 See the double degrees page for more information.